 The hose is made of 23 mils of polyolefin and is then enhanced with a steel wire.
 Each 10 foot section can compress into 39 inches with fittings to help you store it when needed.
 The whole hose can stretch up to 20 feet and comes in frustration-free packaging.

-- Includes two 10' RhinoFLEX sewer Hoses with pre-attached bayonet and lug Fittings, translucent elbow with 4-n-1 adapter and Four storage caps
+- Kit Includes: Two 10 inch RhinoFLEX sewer Hoses with pre attached bayonet and lug fittings, transparent elbow with 4 in 1 adapter and four storage caps

-- RhinoFLEX sewer Hose is made of 23 mils of durable polyolefin and reinforced with Steel wire
+- Durable Construction: RhinoFLEX sewer Hose is made of 23 mils of durable polyolefin and reinforced with steel wire; Includes permanent, no leak fittings

 3. Best Heavy Duty - Titan Thetford 17902